ethereum/ethereum-org-website/src/content/governance/index.md

 ### On-chain vs Off-chain governance {#on-chain-vs-off-chain}

 Blockchain technology allows for new governance capabilities, known as on-chain governance.
 On-chain governance is when proposed protocol changes are decided by a stakeholder vote, usually by holders of a governance token, and voting happens on the blockchain.
-With on-chain governance, the proposed protocol changes are already written in code and implemented automatically if the stakeholders approve the changes.
+With some forms of on-chain governance, the proposed protocol changes are already written in code and implemented automatically if the stakeholders approve the changes.

 The opposite approach, off-chain governance, is where any protocol change decisions happen through an informal process of social discussion, which, if approved, would be implemented in code.

 **Ethereum governance happens off-chain** with a wide variety of stakeholders involved in the process.

-_Whilst at a protocol level Ethereum governance is off-chain, many use cases built on top of Ethereum, such as DAOs, use on-chain governance._
+_Whilst at the protocol level Ethereum governance is off-chain, many use cases built on top of Ethereum, such as DAOs, use on-chain governance._

 <ButtonLink to="/dao/">More on DAOs</ButtonLink>